openstate/open-raadsinformatie/maintenance_guide.md

 - `select 1` for setting individual municipalities
 - `set "ori.{supplier}.{key}"  "all daily monthly"` add municipality
 - `exit`
-- Make sure the image version running in GCLoud is the latest one containing the new municipalities.
-You can check the [backend deployment](https://console.cloud.google.com/kubernetes/deployment/europe-west4-a/ori-cluster/production/backend/yaml/edit?authuser=1&project=open-raadsinformatie-52162).
-The last number of the version should be the build number of semaphore.
-If this is not a match, you can manually set it in the deployment YAML file.
 - see [#starting-a-run](#starting-a-run) below to sh into `backend-${id}`
 - start the extraction process for the new municipality `/opt/ori $ python manage.py extract process all --source_path=ori.notubiz.weesp`.
 They will be set in a list for `celery`, which means that they will be processed in time.
-You can scale up the amount of workers for `backend` in Google, but it's probably not necessary.
-- You can track the progress in the Google cloud logs.
+- You can track the progress in the logs under /var/lib/docker/containers for ori_backend_1 and ori_loader_1.
 - Update the status per municipality (importing, finished) in the github issue tracker.

 ### Supplier specific: Notubiz